-- 38-2.
-How fast must a meter stick move for it to appear to be only [02] \\\\\ cm long? - 38-3.
-In a laboratory, a muon is found to have an expected lifetime of 2.2 $\mu$ s before it decays.
-Suppose that a muon is created by a cosmic ray [03] \\\\\ km above the Earth.
-What fraction of the speed of light must the muon travel if it is to reach the ground in its expected lifetime?
+Suppose that a muon is created [03] km above the Earth.
+What fraction of the speed of light must the muon be traveling if it is to reach the ground in its expected lifetime of 2.2 μ s?
 Express your answer as a number times c.
+Give your answer to 6 significant figures.
+Hint: you can think about this either in the muon's frame of reference or in the Earth's frame.
+Both views yield the exact same answer.

-Give your answer to 6 significant figures. - 38-4.
-Astronauts travel at 0.950c from Earth to a star which is [04] \\\\\\ ly (light years) away. - (a) How long does it take them to reach the star as observed by people on Earth?
+- 38-4.
+Astronauts travel at 0.950c from Earth to a star which is [04] ly (light years) away. - (a) How long does it take them to reach the star as observed by people on Earth?
 (Earthlings know how much time it takes for a signal to reach them from the star, and they do not include it as part of the travel time for the astronauts.) - (b) How long does the trip take from the perspective of the astronauts? - (c) How far apart are Earth and the star from the perspective of the astronauts as they travel? - 38-5.
-You run a red light.
-You are pulled over.
-You explain to the traffic officer that you didn't know that the light was red-because you were moving, the red light
+(Paper only.)
+Just because I can't travel faster than the speed of light, it doesn't mean that I can't travel any further than about 100 light years from Earth before I die (where 100 years is about the longest someone might live). (a) Why not? (b) If I travel at speed β (= v/c), how far will I get in 100 years?
+You can leave your answer in terms of β and/or γ (= $1/\sqrt{1-\beta^2}$).